UtrechtUniversity/researchcloud-items/docs/item_quality_checklist.md

 related program source code.
 This guideline aims to protect consistency between source code and documentation.

 The guideline translates to the following concrete requirements:
-- workspace compositions listed in the SURF ResearchCloud catalog are effectively specifications (= programs) that reference other catalog items.
+- catalog items listed in the SURF ResearchCloud catalog are effectively composition specifications (= programs) that reference catalog components.
 Hence these composition items should be documented in the catalog itself.
-- other catalog items (plugins) merely reference externally held installation scripts.
-Their "Ansible Playbook" scripts are located elsewhere, in a Git repository.
-The plugin/playbook documentation should be maintained in that Git repository.
-It suffices to have the catalog item document a refererence to the URL of the documentation in the Git repository.
-Any other descriptive catalog item information should be derived from the documentation kept in Git.
+- catalog components merely reference externally held installation scripts.
+Their "Ansible Playbook" scripts are located elsewhere, in a Git repository (such as this one).
+The component/playbook documentation should be maintained in that Git repository.
+It suffices to have the catalog component document a refererence to the URL of the documentation in the Git repository.
+Any other descriptive catalog component information should be derived from the documentation kept in Git.
 - Ansible Roles should be documented in the Git repository that lists their source code.

 ### Content
-As a general guideline, documentation concerning workspace compositions ("application", "application offer") should target end users.
-Documentation for other catalog items ("plugins") should target dveelopers/integrators.
+As a general guideline, documentation concerning catalog items should target end users.
+Documentation for catalog components should target developers/integrators.

-Next to descriptive information, the ResearchCloud catalog must document at least for each catalog item:
+Next to descriptive information, the ResearchCloud catalog should document at least for each catalog item/component:
-- name and contact information for the author/maintainer of the item
+- name and contact information for the author/maintainer of the item or component
 - indication of provided level of support to users ("Status: Experimental, use with care" or "Status: Supported")
 - url of documentation (as mentioned in above paragraph)

-Catalog items that comprise entire workspace compositions must, in addition to the above, also provide:
+Catalog items should, in addition to the above, also provide:
 - indication of suitability ("Suitability: non-sensitive data only", "Suitability: sensitive data")
 - indication of maintenance level ("Maintenance: automated (security) patches configured", "Maintenance: User must manually apply (security) patches")